Breakfast Television: History

 In January 2015, the Winnipeg version of the program was cancelled and replaced with a simulcast of the CITI-FM morning show.
 In September 2019, the Montreal version of the program was cancelled, while the Calgary and Vancouver versions were re-launched on September 23, 2019 using a "hybrid" format incorporating segments of national interest from the Toronto version.
 Meanwhile, the Toronto version celebrated its 30th anniversary.

 In March 2020, amid the COVID-19 pandemic in Canada, Citytv announced that it would expand Breakfast Television to include a new national hour dedicated to coverage related to COVID-19.
 The hour would air live nationwide at 9 a.m.
 ET following the Toronto show, pre-empting an hour of BT in Calgary and Vancouver.

 In July 2020, Roger Petersen announced that he would leave BT Toronto.

 On November 17, 2020, Rogers announced that the local versions of BT in Calgary and Vancouver would be cancelled, as it planned to reformat the Toronto version to include more national content beginning in 2021.

 On January 21, 2021, it was announced Sid Seixeiro of Sportsnet's Tim & Sid would become the new co-host of the program on March 10, 2021.

 On February 15, 2023, Dina Pugliese announced her departure from BT, and her last show was on February 24, 2023.
 On September 5, 2023, Meredith Shaw joined BT to replace Pugliese.

 In May 2024, Rogers cancelled Citytv's long-running lifestyle show CityLine, and announced that it would be replaced in September 2024 by BT with Tracy and Cheryl, an additional, lifestyle-oriented hour of Breakfast Television co-hosted by former CityLine and ET Canada hosts Tracy Moore and Cheryl Hickey.
 The new hour did not premiere in September, and the network announced in January 2025 that production would not proceed.
 On February 10, 2025, Citytv then announced that it had also released Sid Seixeiro and Meredith Shaw, citing a planned "evolution" of the show to be announced "in the coming weeks".

-On March 17, 2025, after 16 years at 33 Dundas Street, Breakfast Television would re-locate to a new studio at the Rogers Building, as well as introduce new co-hosts in former CHCH Morning Live anchor Tim Bolen and—in a surprise announcement—the return of Dina Pugliese after a two-year break from the show.
+On March 17, 2025, after 16 years at 33 Dundas Street, Breakfast Television would re-locate to a new studio at the Rogers Building, and introduced new co-hosts in former CHCH Morning Live anchor Tim Bolen and—in a surprise announcement—the return of Dina Pugliese after a two-year break from the show.
+In March 2026, Steve Paikin joined Breakfast Television as a correspondent, hosting the daily segment "Paikin on Politics".